top of page

 Don't Wait for the Storm: Preparing for Winter Means Preparing Your Trees

 Winter storms don't happen every year in Texas, but when they do, they can be intense!
 Unfortunately, many trees in Central Texas are not well adapted to heavy ice or prolonged freezing conditions.
-In the case of ice build up on limbs, the added weight in the canopy can cause branches to snap or entire trees to topple, especially if they already have structural weaknesses that have gone unmanaged.
-Staying on top of tree care throughout the year is one of the most effective w
+In the case of ice build-up on limbs, the added weight in the canopy can cause branches to snap or entire trees to topple, especially if they already have structural weaknesses that have gone unmanaged.
+Staying on top of tree care throughout the year is one of the most effective wa

 Oak Wilt Season Closure: What It Means for You and Your Property